-$\overline{A}$ write or a read operation to the AD9516 is initiated by pulling $\overline{CS}$ low.
+A write or a read operation to the AD9518 is initiated by pulling $\overline{\text{CS}}$ low.

-$\overline{\text{CS}}$ stall high is supported in modes where three or fewer bytes of data (plus instruction data) are transferred (see Table 47).
-In these modes, $\overline{\text{CS}}$ can temporarily return high on any byte boundary, allowing time for the system controller to process the next byte. $\overline{\text{CS}}$ can go high on byte boundaries only and can go high during either part (instruction or data) of the transfer.
+CS stalled high is supported in modes where three or fewer bytes of data (plus instruction data) are transferred (see Table 37).
+In these modes, CS can temporarily return high on any byte boundary, allowing time for the system controller to process the next byte.
+CS can go high on byte boundaries only and can go high during either part (instruction or data) of the transfer.

 During this period, the serial control port state machine enters a wait state until all data is sent.
-If the system controller decides to abort the transfer before all of the data is sent, the state machine must be reset by either completing the remaining transfers or by returning the $\overline{CS}$ low for at least one complete SCLK cycle (but less than eight SCLK cycles).
-Raising the $\overline{CS}$ on a nonbyte boundary terminates the serial transfer and flushes the buffer.
+If the system controller decides to abort the transfer before all of the data is sent, the state machine must be reset \underline{by} either completing the remaining transfers or by returning the \overline{CS} low for at least one complete SCLK cycle (but less than eight SCLK cycles).
+Raising the \overline{CS} on a nonbyte boundary terminates the serial transfer and flushes the buffer.

-In the streaming mode (see Table 47), any number of data bytes can be transferred in a continuous stream.
+In the streaming mode (see Table 37), any number of data bytes can be transferred in a continuous stream.
 The register address is automatically incremented or decremented (see the MSB/LSB First Transfers section). $\overline{\text{CS}}$ must be raised at the end of the last byte to be transferred, thereby ending the stream mode.